Skip to content

 • Com 0

 The most time-saving and efficient way to list the ASCII characters is to use list comprehension.
-It is a way to create a new list based on the existing list by performing a specific operation.
+It is a method for creating a new list based on an existing list by performing a specific operation.

-Since only 128 characters are there in ASCII, it is efficient to create a list in memory, which is why it is the fastest approach.
+Since only 128 characters are in the ASCII character set, it is efficient to create a list in memory, which is why it is the fastest approach.
 However, if the list is extensive, this approach might not be a good fit for you.

 Method 1 - List Comprehension